lightning-signer/validating-lightning-signer/README.md

 cargo run --bin server
 ```

-The server will persist it's state to `.lightning-signer` in the current directory.
+The server will persist its state to `.lightning-signer` in the current directory.

 # Using the admin CLI